Flodurs/EvoForts/README.md

 Using ml/genAlgo to optimize build orders in the game Forts by EarthWork Games.

 !WARNING!: This repo is NOT ready to compile/execute.
 You need a valid Forts Version to use this!
+There is no release planned yet.
+This thing is probably staying under construction for ever.

 Plan:
 A Python script (EvoForts.py) is creating random build order Instruction files.